Larry Blamire: Writing and directing movie career

 In 1997 Blamire began working with an internet start-up called Bali Hai Interactive, given carte blanche to develop new cutting edge entertainment.
 What resulted was The Wise Eye Guys, a quirky interactive nonlinear animated adventure for which he did thousands of drawings and directed the voice actors (which included his wife, actress Jennifer Blaire).
 Months after the company moved its offices to Los Angeles, it went under in the dot com crash of 2000.
-Trying unsuccessfully to raise money for the floundering Bali Hai, Blamire, having recently read about developments in digital video, got the idea of shooting an ultra-low-budget spoof of 1950's bargain basement science fiction movies, incorporating elements from Bride of the Mutant's Tomb.
+Trying unsuccessfully to raise money for the floundering Bali Hai, Blamire, having recently read about developments in digital video, got the idea of shooting an ultra-low-budget spoof of 1950s bargain basement science fiction movies, incorporating elements from Bride of the Mutant's Tomb.
 The resulting film, The Lost Skeleton of Cadavra, premiered at the Mill Valley Film Festival in 2002.
 Picked up by Michael Schlesinger for Sony, the film was released in 2004.

 That same year, Blamire wrote and directed Johnny Slade's Greatest Hits (now Meet the Mobsters), produced by and starring John Fiore and some of The Sopranos cast.
 In 2005, he wrote and directed Trail of the Screaming Forehead.
 Though continuing the retro science fiction spoof theme, the film had a different look and feel, in widescreen and color, under the Ray Harryhausen Presents banner, with a title song composed by Blamire and sung by The Manhattan Transfer.
 After festival screenings, it was picked up by IFC, playing VOD in 2009, slated for DVD release in 2010.
 In 2007, Blamire formed a company, Bantam Street, with his core group of actors and technicians.
 Their acclaimed web series Tales From the Pub launched that same year.
 In 2008, Bantam Street made two films back-to-back; The Lost Skeleton Returns Again, a sequel to The Lost Skeleton of Cadavra, and Dark and Stormy Night, a stylistically authentic takeoff on 1930s "old dark house" movies.
 Both feature Bantam Street's ever-increasing pool of veteran character actors, including Betty Garrett, H.M.
 Wynant and James Karen.

 Writing career

 In 2009, Blamire published two books; Tales of the Callamo Mountains, a collection of his western horror short stories, and I Didn't Know You Came With Raisins, a collection of his surreal cartoons.
 He also completed a screenplay of Steam Wars, an ambitious longtime project with copious illustrations.
 Blamire continues to keep his hand in graphics, working in both Photoshop and acrylic paint.
 His paintings tend toward surrealism.

+Blamire has contributed writing and art to a number of the They Came From...!
+TTRPG books, including They Came from Beneath the Sea!, They Came from [CLASSIFIED]! and They Came from the Cyclops's Cave!